mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

-          From my interviews, I’ve synthesised the data collected and created my persona. **John** was based upon my research in order to represent the different user types that might use our client’s service — it helps us to understand the users’ needs, experiences, behaviours and goals.
+          From my interviews, I’ve synthesised the data collected and created my persona. **John** was based upon my research to represent the different user types that might use our client’s service  —  helping me to understand users’ needs, experiences, behaviours and goals.
       - content: '![](/img/persona4.png)'
   - backgroundColor: '#FFF'
     column:
       - content: >-
-          John’s journey map was also created to show how his behaviour and pain points while buying groceries online.
+          John’s customer journey was also created to show how his behaviour and the pain points while buying groceries online.

           ![](/img/expmap_john.png)